 - High levels of intestinal yeast (Candida) overgrowth

 - High levels of bacterial and other toxins from the gut

 - Evaluation integrity of intestinal wall for leaky gut

 - Assessment neuro-transmitter levels relevant to anxiety, addiction or depression

 - Assessment central nervous system function for inflammation

 - Evaluation of energy production by the mitochondria

 - Determine problems in fatty acid metabolism

-Here's a sample report.
-If you look at the first page you will see "Yeast and Fungal Markers" and "Malabsorption and Bacterial Markers" markers.
+On the first page of the sample report you will see “Yeast and Fungal Markers” and “Malabsorption and Bacterial Markers” markers.

 The sample report there shows a yeast overgrowth problem clearly because of the elevated levels of tartaric and arabinose.
 Tartaric will cause fatigue and muscle weakness or pain, while arabinose causes attention and concentration issues and interferes with normal brain chemistry affecting the moods.